 Do I need manure in my garden?

-It’s not an absolute requirement that you put manure in your garden.
 It’s possible to keep a garden without ever applying manure of any kind.
 To get the benefit of manure, you need to apply it regularly or once every two or three years.

 Many gardeners yearn for manure but may not be able to secure a supply.
 This is one of the frustrations that a gardener may have to live with.